Chart Color Schemes

 River Heads features high concentrations of family households, with a lower-than-average median household size

 Family households account for 78.6% of all households, including 20.1% couples with children, 48.1% couples without children, and 9.5% single parent families.
-Non-family households comprise the remaining 21.4%, with lone person households at 19.1% and group households making up 3.2%.
-The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.5.
+Non-family households make up the remaining 21.4%, with lone person households at 19.1% and group households comprising 3.2% of the total.
+The median household size is 2.4 people, which is smaller than the Regional Queensland average of 2.5 people.

 Frequently Asked Questions - Households